marl/openl3/docs/index.rst

 Please cite the following papers when using OpenL3 in your work:

-[1] Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings<br/>
+[1] Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings |br|
-Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello<br/>
+Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello |br|
-Under review, 2018.
+Under review, 2018. |br|

-[2] Look, Listen and Learn<br/>
+[2] Look, Listen and Learn |br|
-Relja Arandjelović and Andrew Zisserman<br/>
+Relja Arandjelović and Andrew Zisserman |br|
 IEEE International Conference on Computer Vision (ICCV), Venice, Italy, Oct.
-2017.
+2017. |br|

 Changes